shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

 ## Building a Responsive Grid-View

 Let's start building a responsive grid-view.
+This will make it easier to resize your website for smaller screens.

-First ensure that all HTML elements have the box-sizing property set to border-box.
+First, we must ensure that all HTML elements have the box-sizing property set to border-box.
 This makes sure that the padding and border are included in the total width and height of the elements.

-Add the following code in your CSS:
+To select all HTML elements, we can use the universal selector, `*`.
+Add the following code in your CSS stylesheet:

 ```css
 * {